spag-bit/todomvc-framework/README.md

 # TodoMVC Framework

-A Playwright-based automated testing framework for TodoMVC applications.
+A Playwright-based automated testing framework for TodoMVC applications with comprehensive test coverage using the Page Object Model pattern.

+## Prerequisites

+- Node.js 16+
+- npm or yarn

 ## Setup Instructions